-Any member in service who has ten or more years of creditable service, may be retired by the Board on an ordinary disability retirement allowance; provided, that the physician retained by the Board after a medical examination of such member, shall certify that such a member is mentally or physically totally incapacitated for the further performance of duty not as a result of an accident in the actual performance of duty and is likely to be permanent, and that such member should be retired.
+Any member in service who has ten or more years of creditable service, may be retired by the Board on an ordinary disability retirement allowance; provided, that the physician retained by the Board after a medical examination of such member, shall certify that such a member is permanently and totally incapacitated for the further performance of duty not as a result of an accident in the actual performance of duty.

-Upon retirement, for an ordinary disability, a member is entitled to receive a retirement allowance of the greater of (1) 90 percent of the product of the benefit multiplier in effect at the time the service is earned multiplied by the member's average final compensation multiplied by the number of years of creditable service, paid in monthly installments; or (2) 30 percent of the average final compensation.
-The ordinary disability is not eligible for a return of accumulated contributions, optional allowances or survivorship benefits.
+Upon retirement, for an ordinary disability, a member is entitled to receive a retirement allowance of the greater of (1) 90 percent of the product of the benefit multiplier in effect at the time the service is earned multiplied by the member's average final compensation multiplied by the number of years of creditable service; or (2) 30 percent of the average final compensation.
+The ordinary disability is paid in monthly installments and is not eligible for a return of accumulated contributions, optional allowances or survivorship benefits.